Up to homotopy algebras with strict units: The Kan-like structure of an operad with unitary multiplication

-So, up to a shift of the arity index, every unitary operad with multiplication has the structure of an augmented simplicial complex.
-This doesn't seem to be the same structure as the \emph{cosimplicial} one found in \cite{McS02}, cf. \cite{Mer19}.
+So, up to a shift of the arity index, every unitary operad with multiplication has the structure of an augmented simplicial-like complex.
+We also have a Kan-like condition and Kan-like property in unitary operads.

-Since every $P(n)$ is an abelian group, it follows that it's also a Kan complex.
-Nevertheless, this is not the structure we are interested in.